mattandryc/tsinghua-survival-guide/docs/source/index.rst

 About
 -----
-Sometimes, Tsinghua’s English documentation is hard to find @_@.
+Sometimes Tsinghua’s English documentation is hard to find |confused|.
 This site contains some useful stuff I’ve found.
+While it's helpful you know Chinese, these articles don't require any prior knowledge of the language and are designed to be used 'as-is'.

+If you'd like to request a topic for an article, email dusc16@mails.edu.cn.

 Articles